-By the mid to late 1970’s, Menis was a leading trial lawyer in West Virginia and recognized one of the best trial lawyers in America.
+By the mid to late 1970’s, Menis was a leading trial lawyer in West Virginia and recognized as one of the best trial lawyers in America.
 In addition to his large case load and trial schedule, Menis was being sought by asbestos insulator workers to file lawsuits against asbestos manufacturers.
 Menis decided to expand the firm and hired Lawrence J. Tweel (Larry) and Larry A. Bailey (Pete); eventually placing Mr. Tweel in charge of administrating the asbestos cases.
 Greene Ketchum’s trial lawyers, along with the Ness Motley law firm from South Carolina, tried the first asbestos cases in West Virginia.
 Greene Ketchum also represented the asbestos workers and others before the West Virginia Workers’ Compensation Commission.

 Pete Bailey’s legal career has extended over 40 years and he his the senior partner at Greene Ketchum.
 Pete is a trial lawyer with broad trial experience and multiple jury verdicts in West Virginia, Kentucky and Ohio for cases involving wrongful death, product liability, medical malpractice, premises liability and motor vehicle accidents.
 Today, Pete’s trial work is focused on medical malpractice litigation.

 Greene Ketchum continued to grow throughout the 1980’s and 1990’s, with emphasis on cases involving motor vehicle accidents, product liability, medical malpractice and eminent domain.